 David K. Maholias

 David K. Maholias is President and CEO of the Gateway Bank of Florida and Gateway Financial Holdings of Florida, Inc., a position he has held since January 2006.
 David has been a resident of Daytona Beach, Florida since 1975.
 He has 27 years of banking experience with SouthTrust Bank and Barnett Bank within the Daytona Beach area.
 For 11 years, he served on the Executive Management team for SouthTrust Bank’s Central Florida market encompassing Volusia, Flagler, Alachua, Lake, and Sumter counties.
-Prior to joining Gateway Bank of Florida, he served as Executive Vice President and Senior Lender of SouthTrust Banks Central Florida market from 2002 until its sale to Wachovia in 2004.
+Prior to joining Gateway Bank of Florida, he served as Executive Vice President and Senior Lender of SouthTrust Bank’s Central Florida market from 2002 until its sale to Wachovia in 2004.
 Earlier, he served eight years as Executive Vice President and Retail Banking Administrator for SouthTrust Bank’s Central Florida market overseeing 29 Banking Centers, Sales and Marketing, Compliance/CRA, Consumer Lending, and Small Business Lending.
 Mr. Maholias is a graduate of Seabreeze High School and the University of South Florida with a Bachelor’s of Science Degree in Finance.
 He is a member of the Executive Committee of the Daytona Beach Halifax Chamber, a member of the Halifax Civic League, an Ambassador at Team Volusia Economic Development Corporation, and a member of the Florida Bankers Association’s Board of Directors as well as a past director of the Florida Bankers Association’s Government Relations Council.

 Wayne M. Ruben